 'Our Magnificent Bastard Tongue: The Untold History of English' by John McWhorter

-To be fair, Our Magnificent Bastard Tongue focuses slightly more on the history of English grammar than on the history of English vocab.
+Our Magnificent Bastard Tongue focuses slightly more on the history of English grammar than on the history of English vocab.
 But it has got to be, hands down, the most exciting history of English grammar you will ever read.
 John McWhorter's take on linguistic history features viking invasions, Roman armies, and the bizarre story of blood and conquest behind the simple word "do."
+Click here to buy.